Rising-Stars-by-Sunshine/CS206-ECON206-Yuchen-Song-PS1/README.md

 ### Model
 - Game Environment
+The Turst Game is an experiment of choice to study trust in economic interaction.
+In my customized version of the game there are two anonymously paired players, A and B, and there are two rounds.
+The game start with player A, who is given 1000$, and must decide to send none or some quantity of money to the second player.
+Money left in player A's account has 2% interest.
+Then player B recieves 3 times the money sent by A, and must decide to send none or some quantity of money back to A. Simillarly, money left in B's account has 5% interest.
+Before the second round if A's amount of money is larger or equal to B's amount, then two players will change the role, which means player A in the first round will be player B in the second round.
+In the second round, the rule is same as the one in the first round.
+The goal of the customized Trust Game is to show that trust is an economic primitive.
 - Solution Concept
 - Evaluations: e.g. efficiency and fairness

 ### Code
 - Game Environment
-The Turst Game is an experiment of choice to study trust in economic interaction.
-In the game there are two players, A and B, that are anonymously paired.
-The game start with player A, who is given $100, and must decide to send none or some quantity of money to the second player.
 - Strategic plays
 - Equilibruim Evaluations: e.g. belief, strategy, and payoffs
 - oTree Experimental Code